 Derelict property clean up can be a great benefit to your community beautification efforts.
 This term just means a vacant lot, parking lot, or building that is neglected and therefore dirty.

-Don't underestimate the impact of a cluttered, dirty, abandoned property on visitors.
+Don't underestimate the impact of a cluttered, dirty, abandoned property on visitors and even current residents.
 If you live or work close to such real estate, you've probably grown slightly immune to how bad it looks.

 But when businesses are seeking site locations, prospective residents are considering investing in your neighborhood, or criminals are figuring out whether anyone cares about your particular neck of the woods, the appearance of abandoned homes, abandoned factories, and vacant lots matters.